HackerUSA-CE/aisd-wde-8-putting-it-all-together/README.md

 **Explanation:**

-- By adding the CDN link, we included Bootstrap's CSS to style our web page with its predefined classes and components.
+- By adding the CDN link, yoy included Bootstrap's CSS to style our web page with its predefined classes and components.

 ## 3. **Adding Styles to the Body**